ElementsProject/lightning/README.md

 lightningd/lightningd --network=testnet --log-level=debug
 ```

+### Listing all commands:
+`cli/lighting-cli help` will print a table of the API and lists the following commands

 ### Opening a channel on the Bitcoin testnet

 First you need to transfer some funds to `lightningd` so that it can open a channel: